SerachK/Protfolio_Projects/mr_fuzzy/mr_fuzzy_factory's_README.md

 I based my project on five aspects:

 The first aspect focuses on the annual revenue by product, to get an ovelook on the business.
-The second aspect focuses on whether products were often bought together with other products?
+The second aspect focuses on whether products were often bought together with other products.
 The third aspect focuses on the website traffic and the marketing source users commenly used.
 The fourth aspect focuses on the device type used to click on ads.
 The fifth aspect focuses on business oppeturnities to increase growth?

-I analyzed Mr. Fuzzy Factory dataset with SQL and Tableau to get some insoights from the data and create the dashboards below.
+I analyzed Mr. Fuzzy Factory dataset with SQL and Tableau to get some insights and create the dashboards below.

 **My Conclusions:**

 - The four products added a consistent revenue growth since 2012 by attracting more clients to buy one or more products.
-- The analysis presents the effectiveness of "gsearch" and "brand search" marketing sources, therefore the company should consider focusing on these two channels as the companies main marketing sources.
+- The analysis presents the effectiveness of "gsearch" and "brand search" marketing sources, therefore the company should consider focusing on these two channels as the main marketing source.
 - The marketing source "bsearch" future investment should be monitored and reconsidered.
 - “Mr. Fuzzy” brand became popular, and more clients are now searching for the brand directly in the search engine.
 Therefore the company might be able to decrease marketing expenses in the near future.
-- The factory should decide to either focus on desktop users ads or find a better source to increase mobile device users activity.
+- The factory should decide to either focus on desktop user ads or find a better source to increase mobile device user activity.
 - The new page lander-1 showcases effectiveness over homepage and therefore the factory should consider replacing homepage with lander-1 page.

-As a further investigation I would probably get a deeper look on each website page to reduce dropout sessions by creating new pages and confirming improvement with an AB testing.
+As a further investigation I would probably get a deeper look on each website page to reduce dropout sessions by creating new pages and confirming improvement with AB testing.